-Glacial geology sets the geologic framework for most of the Upper Schoharie Creek stream system, controlling such characteristics as depth of alluvium (water worked sediments), presence of non-alluvial boundary conditions (till and glacial lake sediments), sediment supply and stream channel slope and geometry.
+Glacial geology sets the geologic framework for most of the Manor Kill stream system, controlling such characteristics as depth of alluvium (water worked sediments), presence of non-alluvial boundary conditions (till and glacial lake sediments), sediment supply and stream channel slope and geometry.
 For example, glacial depositional features that partially fill river valleys, such as recessional moraines or kame terraces along the valley wall, influence valley slope and cause valley constriction, both of which limit where the river channel can occur.
-Also, locally complex stratigraphy of glacial till, glacial lake deposits and unconsolidated fluvial deposits in the stream bank profile significantly influence erosional processes.
-Understanding detailed glacial geology can help identify causes of stream erosion and water quality problems as well as assist in prioritizing where future stream stabilization or restoration actions may be most useful.
+Also, locally complex stratigraphy of glacial till, glacial lake deposits and unconsolidated fluvial deposits in the stream bank profile significantly influences erosional process.
+Understanding the glacial geology in detail beyond the general level can help identify causes of stream erosion and water quality problems as well as assist in prioritizing where future stream stabilization or restoration actions may be most useful.